Italian Social Republic: Navy

-Troops of the Decima Flottiglia MAS (elite Italian frogman corps) fought primarily as a land unit of the RSI.
+Troops of the Decima Flottiglia MAS (the elite Italian frogman corps) fought primarily as a land unit of the RSI.

-Some of the naval personnel at the BETASOM submarine base in Bordeaux remained loyal to Mussolini.
+Some of the naval personnel at the BETASOM submarine base in Bordeaux, France, remained loyal to Mussolini.

 Paramilitaries

-The fall of the Fascist regime in Italy and the disbandment of the MVSN saw the establishment of the National Republican Guard (Guardia Nazionale Repubblicana or GNR), the Republican Police Corps (Corpo di Polizia Repubblicana) and the emergence of the Black Brigades (brigate nere).
-The GNR consisted of former OVRA, carabinieri, soldiers, Italian Africa Police and others still loyal to the Fascist cause, while the Republican Police Corps was the successor agency of the Public security complex formed by the Directorate of Public Security and the Public Security Agents Corps.
+The fall of the Fascist regime in Italy and the disbandment of the MVSN or "Blackshirts" saw the establishment of the National Republican Guard (Guardia Nazionale Repubblicana or GNR) and the Republican Police Corps (Corpo di Polizia Repubblicana) and the emergence of the Black Brigades (brigate nere).
+The GNR consisted of former OVRA, carabinieri, soldiers, Italian Africa Police, and others still loyal to the Fascist cause, while the Republican Police Corps was the successor agency of the public security complex formed by the Directorate of Public Security and the Public Security Agents Corps.
 The Black Brigade was formed by the new fascist party members both young and old.
-Both units fought alongside Nazi Schutzstaffel (SS) counterparts in an extensive anti-partisan war.
+Both units fought alongside Nazi Schutzstaffel (SS) counterparts against the Italian resistance movement in an extensive anti-partisan war.
 The Black Brigades committed many atrocities in their fight against the Italian resistance movement and political enemies.
-On 15 August 1944, the GNR became part of the Army.
+On 15 August 1944, the GNR became part of the National Republican Army.

+Labour battalions

+The Ispettorato Militare del Lavoro (ILM), informally called the Organizzazione Paladino or Azione Graziani, was an organization of the Italian Social Republic during World War II composed of volunteer labourers "to collaborate with the German authorities in repairing roads and railways, and in general carry out other work of either a civil or military nature."
+The organization was proposed by General Francesco Paladino.
+With German agreement, Marshal Rodolfo Graziani appointed Paladino its first director on 6 October 1943.
+Its headquarters was initially in Rome, and it was under the authority of the Ministry of Defence.